What is breast density?

 - Contrast-enhanced mammography (CEM): uses contrast dye to highlight areas of increased blood flow.
 Better sensitivity than standard mammography in dense tissue.
 Available in some NHS centres.

 - MRI: the most sensitive supplemental screening tool, but expensive and reserved in the NHS for women at high hereditary risk (BRCA carriers and others).
-Accessible through private insurance for high-density patients in the US.

 Dense tissue is universal — access to imaging is not